Create environment variables in Flask .flaskenv

 $ flask run

-We will see that it still does not work, it is because Flask is not recognizing the file generated previously; in order for it to be recognized as a valid entry to set the environment variables, we must install an additional package:
+We will see that it still doesn't work; this is because Flask is not recognizing the previously generated file; for it to recognize it as a valid entry for setting environment variables, we must install an additional package:

 $ pip install python-dotenv